Azure/azure-functions-sql-extension/README.md

     dotnet add package Microsoft.Azure.WebJobs.Extensions.Sql --version 1.0.0-preview1
     ```

+1. Ensure you have Azure Storage Emulator running.
+For information on the Azure Storage Emulator, refer [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator#get-the-storage-emulator)

-1. See samples below for information on how to use the binding.
+1. You have setup your local environment and are now ready to create your first SQL input and output bindings!
+See samples below for information on how to use the binding or continue the tutorial.

+### Input Binding Tutorial ###

+Note: The tutorial assumes that the SQL database is setup as shown in 'Create Azure SQL Database.'

+- Open your app that you created in 'Set Up Your Local Environment' in VSCode
+- Press 'F1' and search for 'Azure Functions: Create Function'
+- Choose HttpTrigger ->  (Provide a function name) -> Company.namespace -> anonymous
+- In the file which opens, replace the 'public static async Task<IActionResult> Run' block with the below code.

+    ```csharp
+    public static async Task<IActionResult> Run(
+        [HttpTrigger(AuthorizationLevel.Anonymous, "get", "post", Route = "employees/{id}")] HttpRequest req,
+        ILogger log,
+        [Sql("select * from Employees where EmployeeId = @EmployeeId",
+        CommandType = System.Data.CommandType.Text,
+        Parameters = "@EmployeeId = {id}",
+        ConnectionStringSetting = "SqlConnectionString")]
+        IEnumerable<Employee> employee)
+    {
+        return new OkObjectResult(employee);
+    }
+    ```

+    *In the above, "select from Employees where EmployeeId = @EmployeeId" is the SQL script run by the input binding.
+The CommandType on the line below specifies whether the first line is a query (System.Data.CommandType.Text) or a stored procedure (System.Data.CommandType.StoredProcedure).
+The line below that figures out how we want to implement parameters in this flow.
+On the next line, the ConnectionStringSetting specifies that the app setting that contains the SQL connection string used to connect to the database is "SqlConnectionString."
+For more information on this, see the [Input Binding Samples](#Input-Binding-Samples) section*

+- Add 'using System.Collections.Generic;' to the namespaces list at the top of the page.
+- Currently, there is an error for the Ienumerable.
+We'll fix this by creating an Employee class.
+- Create a new file and call it 'Employee.cs'
+- Paste the below in the file.
+These are the column values of our SQL Database table.

+    ```csharp
+    namespace Company.Function {
+        public class Employee{
+            public int EmployeeId { get; set; }
+            public string LastName { get; set; }
+            public string FirstName { get; set; }
+            public string Company { get; set; }
+            public string Team { get; set; }
+        }
+    }
+    ```

+- Navigate back to your HttpTrigger file.
+We can ignore the 'Run' warning for now.
+- Open the local.settings.json file, and in the brackets for "Values," add the SqlConnectionString
+- Hit 'F5' to run your code.
+Both an HttpTrigger and SQLBinding will run.
+- Click the link that appears in your terminal.
+If you get a 'HTTP ERROR 500' message, replace the browser url after the last '/' with 1.
+The url should look like 'localhost:7071/api/employees/1'
+- You should see your database output in the browser window.
+Congratulations!
+You have successfully created your first SQL input binding!

+### Output Binding Tutorial ###

+Note: The values in sample code assume that the SQL database is setup as shown in 'Create Azure SQL Database.'

+- Open your app in VSCode
+- Press 'F1' and search for 'Azure Functions: Create Function'
+- Choose HttpTrigger ->  (Provide a function name) -> Company.namespace is fine -> anonymous
+- In the file which opens, replace the 'public static async Task<IActionResult> Run' block with the below code

+    ```csharp
+    public static IActionResult Run(
+        [HttpTrigger(AuthorizationLevel.Anonymous, "get", Route = "addemployees-array")]
+        HttpRequest req, ILogger log,
+        [Sql("dbo.Employees",
+        ConnectionStringSetting = "SqlConnectionString")]
+        out Employee[] output)
+    {
+        output = new Employee[2];
+        var employee = new Employee();
+        employee.EmployeeId = 1;
+        employee.FirstName = "Hello";
+        employee.LastName = "World";
+        employee.Company = "Microsoft";
+        employee.Team = "Functions";
+        output[0] = employee;
+        employee = new Employee();
+        employee.EmployeeId = 2;
+        employee.FirstName = "Hi";
+        employee.LastName = "SQLupdate";
+        employee.Company = "Microsoft";
+        employee.Team = "Functions";
+        output[1] = employee;

+        return new CreatedResult($"/api/addemployees-array", output);
+    }
+    ```

+    In the above, "dbo.Employees" is the name of the database our output binding is upserting into.
+The line below is similar to the input binding and specifies where our SqlConnectionString is.
+For more information on this, see the [Output Binding Samples](#Output-Binding-Samples) section*

+- Hit 'F5' to run your code.
+Click the second link to insert a value in you SQL table, and then, click the first link to view your table with the upserted rows in the browser.
+- Congratulations!
+You have now successfully used both the SQL input and output bindings.
+Checkout the samples section for more information on how to use them and explore on your own!

+## Samples ##

-## Input Binding Samples
+### Input Binding Samples ###

 The input binding takes four arguments

 - **CommandText**: Passed as a constructor argument to the binding.
 Represents either a query string or the name of a stored procedure.
 - **CommandType**: Specifies whether CommandText is a query (`System.Data.CommandType.Text`) or a stored procedure (`System.Data.CommandType.StoredProcedure`)
 - **Parameters**: The parameters to the query/stored procedure.
 This string must follow the format "@param1=param1,@param2=param2" where @param1 is the name of the parameter and param1 is the parameter value.
 Each pair of parameter name, parameter value is separated by a comma.
 Within each pair, the parameter name and value is separated by an equals sign.
 This means that neither the parameter name nor value can contain "," or "=".
 To specify a `NULL` parameter value, do "@param1=null,@param2=param2".
 To specify an empty string as a value, do "@param1=,@param2=param2", i.e. do not put any text after the equals sign of the corresponding parameter name.
 This argument is auto-resolvable (see Query String examples).
 - **ConnectionStringSetting**: Specifies the name of the app setting that contains the SQL connection string used to connect to a database.
 The connection string must follow the format specified [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.data.sqlclient.sqlconnection.connectionstring?view=sqlclient-dotnet-core-2.0).

 The following are valid binding types for the result of the query/stored procedure execution:

 - **IEnumerable<T>**: Each element is a row of the result represented by `T`, where `T` is a user-defined POCO, or Plain Old C# Object. `T` should follow the structure of a row in the queried table.
 See the [Query String](#query-string) section for an example of what `T` should look like.
 - **IAsyncEnumerable<T>**: Each element is again a row of the result represented by `T`, but the rows are retrieved "lazily".
 A row of the result is only retrieved when `MoveNextAsync` is called on the enumerator.
 This is useful in the case that the query can return a very large amount of rows.
 - **String**: A JSON string representation of the rows of the result (an example is provided [here](https://github.com/Azure/azure-functions-sql-extension/blob/dev/samples/SqlExtensionSamples/InputBindingSamples/GetProductsString.cs)).
 - **SqlCommand**: The SqlCommand is populated with the appropriate query and parameters, but the associated connection is not opened.
 It is the responsiblity of the user to execute the command and read in the results.
 This is useful in the case that the user wants more control over how the results are read in.
 An example is provided [here](https://github.com/Azure/azure-functions-sql-extension/blob/dev/samples/SqlExtensionSamples/InputBindingSamples/GetProductsSqlCommand.cs).

 The repo contains examples of each of these binding types [here](https://github.com/Azure/azure-functions-sql-extension/tree/dev/samples/SqlExtensionSamples/InputBindingSamples).
 A few examples are also included below.

-### Query String
+#### Query String ###

 The input binding executes the "select * from Products where Cost = @Cost" query, returning the result as an `IEnumerable<Product>`, where Product is a user-defined POCO.
 The *Parameters* argument passes the `{cost}` specified in the URL that triggers the function, `getproducts/{cost}`, as the value of the `@Cost` parameter in the query. *CommandType* is set to `System.Data.CommandType.Text`, since the constructor argument of the binding is a raw query.

 ```csharp
 [FunctionName("GetProducts")]